Last updated: 10th April 2017.

 Adesense: The easiest way to start making money with advertising is through Adsense.
 Sign up for an account, enter in the ad settings you want (I’ve received the most success with a 300×250 sized banner placed below the first paragraph of a post), and then you’re good to go!
 Download the Quick Adsense plugin, too, as it makes placing the ad code anywhere on your site straightforward.

-Other affiliate programs: As long as you don’t go overboard and stuff every single post with a ton of affiliate links (which can always be tempting!), there’s no reason why you can’t join other affiliate programs, too.
-Some popular ones that I use include World Nomads for travel insurance, Agoda and Booking.com for linking to accommodation I’ve stayed in, and Skyscanner for whenever I talk about finding inexpensive flights.
+Other affiliate programs: As long as you don’t go overboard and stuff every single paragraph with a ton of affiliate links (which can always be tempting!), there’s no reason why you can’t join other affiliate programs, too.
+Some popular ones that I use and recommend include World Nomads for travel insurance, Agoda and Booking.com for linking to accommodation I’ve stayed in, and Skyscanner for whenever I talk about finding inexpensive flights.

 Most important of all: I use every single one of these companies and have done since the very first day I started travelling.
 If you hate Skyscanner and never use them, for example, don’t then recommend them to your readers just so you can make money from them.